tibaris/RieszNetworks/README.md

 - ### RieszNet-crack-segmentation-2d
   (version: 18.12.2023)

-  RieszNet for crack segmentation of cracks in CT images of concrete: remake of the model from the paper
+  RieszNet for crack segmentation of cracks on 2d slices cropped from CT images of concrete: remake of the model from the paper.

   ###### Testing scale generalization:
   Trained on crack width 3.
 Tested on variety of simulated and real cracks of various widths.

 - ### RieszNet-crack-segmentation-3d
+ RieszNet for crack segmentation of cracks on 3d CT images of concrete: remake of the model from the thesis.